 Email

 Victoria graduated from Washington State University (WSU) Summa Cum Laude with a B.A. in Humanities with specialties in Anthropology, English Literature, and Classical Humanities.
 During her time at WSU, she worked as a Consultant for the on-campus Writing Center and as a Student Grader, while also serving as the Treasurer for the English Club.
 Victoria undertook her own research project, titled “Creating Space for Creative Writing at the Writing Center,” which she presented alongside colleagues and peers at the Pacific Northwest Writing Centers Association Conference in 2019 at Yakima Valley Community College.
-Since graduating, Victoria has maintained her Grader position for WSU while also joining the NWA and JONA team.
+Victoria joined the JONA staff in 2020.
+Currently, she is enrolled in a Master’s of Art program at Southern New Hampshire University.

 Megan Marion